clicalmani/tonka/docs/migration.md

 ### Update an Existing Table in the Database

-To update an existing table, you need to add the `AlterOption` attribute to the table entity and then implement the `alter` method of the entity class.
+To update an existing table, you need to add the [AlterOption](https://github.com/clicalmani/database/factory/alteroption) attribute to the table entity and then implement the `alter` method of the entity class.

 First, add the `AlterOption` attribute to the table entity to specify the changes you want to make to the table structure.

 Next, implement the `alter` method in the entity class.
 This method will contain the logic to apply the specified changes to the existing table.

-Example:
+Here is an example:

 ```php
 use Clicalmani\Database\Factory\Entity;